-6. Space science and technology, and their applications are essential in effectively addressing current and future challenges to social and economic development and sustainability, such as natural disasters, food security, climate change and natural resource security.
+- 6. Space science and technology, and their applications are essential in effectively addressing current and future challenges to social and economic development and sustainability, such as natural disasters, food security, climate change and natural resource security.
 The Group notes in this regard that space activities are also crucial to realizing the Sustainable Development Goals and the "Space2030" Agenda, in particular as part of efforts to support sustainable economic growth, improve quality of life and manage the global environment.
-It is therefore important to ensure that the Office is equipped with the necessary resources, including sufficient funding, to assist a greater number of countries in having access to the benefits of space science and technology and its applications in line with the spirit of the Outer Space Treaty and other applicable UN Treaties on Outer Space, as well as the "Space2030" Agenda.

-7. The Group would like to highlight the importance of science and technology dissemination in bridging the space divide.
+It is therefore important to ensure that the Office is equipped with the necessary resources, including sufficient funding, to assist a greater number of countries in having access to the benefits of space science and technology and its applications in line with the spirit of the Outer Space Treaty and other applicable UN Treaties on Outer Space, as well as the "Space2030" Agenda. - 7.
+The Group would like to highlight the importance of science and technology dissemination in bridging the space divide.
 The Group therefore calls upon the Committee and UNOOSA for greater support to the training programs of the regional centers affiliated to the United Nations, and to conduct wider exchange and cooperation among different regional centers, including through alliance of regional centers, with the aim of enhancing North-South and South-South cooperation to empower the development of technology among nations.
-The Group also calls upon UNOOSA and Member States to make available more opportunities for academic networking, long-term fellowships and collaboration with national and regional institutions in the field of outer space especially in developing countries.

-8. The Group welcomes the adoption of the terms of reference, methods of work and workplan of the Working Group on the Long-term Sustainability of Outer Space Activities, under the able leadership of Mr. Umamaheswaran R. from India, and looks forward to further engaging with the Working Group in the next five years.
+The Group also calls upon UNOOSA and Member States to make available more opportunities for academic networking, long-term fellowships and collaboration with national and regional institutions in the field of outer space especially in developing countries. - 8.
+The Group welcomes the adoption of the terms of reference, methods of work and workplan of the Working Group on the Long-term Sustainability of Outer Space Activities, under the able leadership of Mr. Umamaheswaran R. from India, and looks forward to further engaging with the Working Group.

-9. The Group welcomes the establishment of the Space and Global Health Platform and the Space and Global Health Network, upon the recommendation of the Working Group on Space and Global Health.
+- 9. The Group welcomes the establishment of the Space and Global Health Platform and the Space and Global Health Network, upon the recommendation of the Working Group on Space and Global Health.
 The Group likewise appreciates the inclusion of "Space and global health" as a permanent agenda item of the STSC, in recognition of the role of space science and technology in various health and medical applications.
-The Group looks forward to finalizing the draft resolution on space and global health at this session.

-10. Finally, Mr. Chair, the Group supports the inclusion and recognition of space as a driver of sustainable development in the Ministerial Declaration of the High-Level Political Forum on Sustainable Development to be held in New York.
-We thank Ambassador Facetti for facilitating the contribution of the Subcommittee to the draft Declaration.
-The G-77 and China in New York will also actively participate in the negotiation of this document.
+In this regard, the Group welcomes the adoption of the resolution "Space and Global Health" by the United Nations General Assembly in its 77th session. - 10.
+The Group expresses its support for the inclusion of the Protection of Dark and Quiet Skies for Science and Society on the agenda of the STSC and notes the proposal for the potential establishment of an expert group on the matter. - 11.
+Finally, Mr. Chair, the Group welcomes the inclusion and recognition of space as a driver of sustainable development in the Ministerial Declaration adopted at the High-Level Political Forum on Sustainable Development, which was convened in July 2022 under the auspices of the Economic and Social Council at its 16th Meeting.